DavidGoedicke/bitcoin-rate/README.md

 # bitcoin-rate
-Prints the current bitcoin price in the terminal.
+Linux commandline tool that prints the current bitcoin price (in Euro) in the terminal.
+The currency can be changed in the json parsing.
+Should work in bash and zsh.
 Simple one-liner using the api from coindesk.com.
 Parses using https://stedolan.github.io/jq